andredelft/smart_reading/README.md

 Total n.o. tokens: 3192
 <smart_reading.book.Book instance at 0x110c0ebd8>
 >>> sr.book.sample('epub')
-Succesfully loaded 'Mason_Throwing_Sticks.epub' as an e-book Total n.o. tokens: 13581
+Succesfully loaded 'Galileo_The_Sidereal_Messenger.epub' as an e-book Total n.o. tokens: 40372
 <smart_reading.book.Book instance at 0x105a46e60>
 ```
 ## Functionality

-As mentioned, the given text are imported into a `smart_reading.book.Book` object.
+As mentioned, the given text are imported into a `smart_reading.book.Book` type object.
 The different tools that this object provides are listed below.

 ### Concordance